omidarmat/webDevNotes/JavaScript/javascript-theory.md

 console.log(arr.__proto__.__proto__); // Object.prototype
 ```

 When we call the `hasOwnProperty` method on an object like `omid`, JavaScript will first start looking for the method on the object itself.
 If it is not there, it will go up the prototype chain and look for the method in `omid`'s prototype, which is `Person.prototype`.
-If it is not there too, it will go up the prototype chain on level further and look into `Object.prototype`.
+If it is not there too, it will go up the prototype chain one level further and look into `Object.prototype`.
 This is where it will find and call the method.

 ##### **_Inheritance between constructor functions (classes)_**